dwd/Metre/CONFIGURING.md

 #### filter-in

 Filters may use, or require, a block here by name.
 Filters here process both TO and FROM the domain in question, but on ingress; see filter documentation for more details.

+## Listeners

+Listeners define what ports Metre will listen on, and what traffic it expects on them.

+If no listeners are specified under the top-level `listeners` key, then Metre will default to listening on port 5269 (for "StartTLS", see below) and 5270 (for XEP-368) on all interfaces.

+Otherwise, `listeners` should be an array of objects, with keys as follows:

+#### port

+The TCP port to listen on.
+Mandatory.

+#### address

+The IP address to listen on.
+Defaults to the IPv6 ANY address, `::`.

+#### type

+The default type: one of `x2x`, `s2s`, or `114`, defaulting to `s2s`.
+Note that Metre will accept XEP-0114 traffic on an S2S port just fine, and vice-versa, so this is a default only.

+As such, this makes broadly no difference (except for X2X).

+#### tls

+A boolean which should indicate whether Metre should expect XEP-0368 style connections or StartTLS.
+If a peer connects to a StartTLS listener and tries to immediately negotiate TLS, it will actually work fine - Metre will detect this and the only difference is some relatively ugly logging.
+The reverse, however, won't work.

+This defaults to false (and thus allows either type).